Buildings and energy

 Decentralised energy is produced close to where it will be used and distributed by a network of underground pipes.
 In 2016, we appointed consultants AECOM to investigate the opportunity for delivering district heat networks in Merton.
 This work was funded by a grant from the Government's Heat Networks Delivery Unit (HNDU) and was completed over two phases.
 The first phase of local heat mapping and energy masterplanning was completed in January 2017 and the Network Development and Financial Modelling was completed in February 2018.
 The executive summaries and full reports are available for download below.

-Subscribe to our climate action newsletter, if you would like to receive information about community climate action events, grant funding opportunities, local campaigns and much more .
+Subscribe to our climate action newsletter(link is external), if you would like to receive information about community climate action events, grant funding opportunities, local campaigns and much more .

 What you can do